 Finding Proper Beans

-Coffee afficianados might want to check out something a bit more artisan – so, have a look at this list of Tokyo’s best coffee shops.
+Coffee aficionados might want to try something a bit more artisanal, so check out this list of Tokyo’s best coffee shops.

 Or, ask your hotel where you’ll find the nearest kissaten.

-These old-style coffee shops are few and far between now, but if you find one you’ll experience a more local style experience – potentially complete with some cool retro decor.
+These old-style coffee shops are few and far between now, but if you find one, you’ll have a more local-style experience – potentially complete with some cool retro decor.

 5. Or Try a Japanese Energy Drink

-Alinamin V. This comes in a small brown bottle with a bright red V on it.
-It contains three different B vitamins that help your body produce energy alongside a shot of caffeine.
+Alinamin V. This comes in a small brown bottle with a bright red V. It contains three different B vitamins that help your body produce energy alongside a shot of caffeine.

 Lipovitan D11.
-You’ll recognise this because of the number 11 on the label.
-It combines energising ginseng with taurine, the main ingredient in Red Bull – but at a higher dosage.
+You’ll recognize this because of the number 11 on the label.
+It combines energizing ginseng with taurine, the main ingredient in Red Bull – but at a higher dosage.

-Lipovitan Fine: This has a more feminine style pink label with peach on (as it’s peach flavour).
-It also contains taurine, but at the same dose as Red Bull.
+Lipovitan Fine: This has a more feminine pink label with peach on (as it’s peach flavor).
+It also contains taurine but at the same dose as Red Bull.

 You can find out more about Lipovitan and see the product pictures here.

-Note: Some energy drinks can cause side effects like heart palpitations, upset stomachs and the jitters, so, please be careful if you’re going to give these a try.
-Use at your own risk and don’t have more than one a day.
-They shouldn’t be used by children.
+Note: Some energy drinks can cause side effects like heart palpitations, upset stomachs, and jitters, so please be careful if you’re going to give these a try.
+Use at your own risk, and don’t have more than one a day.
+They also shouldn’t be used by children.

 If All Else Fails

-If you do end up in Japan and jetlag hits, there’s one last tactic to try…
+If you end up in Japan and jetlag hits, there’s one last tactic to try…

 Embrace Your Body Clock

-You know that old saying, if you can’t beat them, join them – it kind of works with jetlag too.
+You know that old saying if you can’t beat them, join them – it works with jetlag too.

-If you’re waking up at 6am, use that time to get out and about and see sites without the crowds.
+If you wake up at 6 a.m., use that time to get out and about and see sites without the crowds.

-Admittedly, at first you’ll wonder what on earth you can do in Tokyo at that time of the morning, as, if you check out most guides to the city you’ll think that there’s nothing open until 10am or later – but, in fact, there’s actually a lot of cool sights you can explore in Tokyo early in the morning.
+Admittedly, at first, you’ll wonder what on earth you can do in Tokyo at that time of the morning, as, if you check out most guides to the city, you’ll think that there’s nothing open until 10am or later – but there’s actually a lot of cool sights you can explore in Tokyo early in the morning.

-In fact, we actually discovered them just because we were a bit jetlagged and wanting to be out of our room super early.
+In fact, we discovered them just because we were a bit jetlagged and wanted to leave our room super early.

-You’ll find our guide on what to do in Tokyo in the morning here, but a few suggestions are…
+You’ll find our guide on what to do in Tokyo in the morning here, but here are a few suggestions.

 Head to the super popular ramen joint Ichiran and dine without a queue